History of Auckland: Pre-European occupation

 Māori people settled the Auckland isthmus around 1350, calling it Tāmaki or Tāmaki Makaurau, meaning "Tāmaki desired by many", in reference to the desirability of its natural resources and geography.
 The narrow isthmus was a strategic location with its two harbours providing access to the sea on both the west and east coasts.
 It had fertile soils that facilitated horticulture and the two harbours provided plentiful kai moana (seafood).
 Māori constructed terraced pā (fortified villages) on the volcanic peaks.
 However, for most of the period Māori living in defended pā was a rare event, with most people living in undefended kāinga.

 Some of the earliest archaeological sites in Auckland are found on Motutapu Island, Ponui Island, Wattle Bay in the south of the Manukau Heads, and Matukutūruru (Wiri Mountain), however it is likely that early Māori settled widely in the area.
 From early occupation until European contact, the economy of the region was centred around horticulture (mostly root vegetables such as kūmara (sweet potato)), fishing and shellfish gathering.
 However, some areas such as Motutapu Island and the Ōtāhuhu/Mount Wellington area had specialised areas to produce toki (stone adze).

 The Ngāi Tai tribe, descended from the people of the Tainui canoe, settled in Maraetai.
 Other Tainui descendants were Te Kawerau ā Maki, who lived under forest cover in the Waitākere Ranges and controlled land as far north as the Kaipara, across to Mahurangi and down to Takapuna.
 The Ngāti Te Ata tribe was based south of the Manukau Harbour at Waiuku.
-Along the coast from Whangaparaoa to the Thames estuary was Ngāti Pāoa, a Hauraki tribe.
+Along the coast from Whangaparāoa to the Thames estuary was Ngāti Pāoa, a Hauraki tribe.
 The dominant power on the Tāmaki isthmus was Waiohua, a federation of tribes formed under Te Hua-o-Kaiwaka.

 From 1600 to 1750 the Tāmaki tribes terraced the volcanic cones, building pā.
-Across the isthmus they developed 2,000 hectares of kumara (sweet potato) gardens.
+Across the isthmus they developed 2,000 hectares of kūmara (sweet potato) gardens.
 At the peak of prosperity in 1750, the population numbered tens of thousands.
 It was pre-European New Zealand's most wealthy and populous area.
 However, from the early 18th century the Ngāti Pāoa people edged their way into the Hauraki Gulf and as far north as Mahurangi.
 Between 1740 and 1750 Ngāti Whātua-o-Kaipara moved south, invading the isthmus and killing Kiwi Tāmaki, paramount chief of Waiohua.
-They then took his last pā at Mangere.
+They then took his last pā at Māngere.
 Ngāti Whātua secured their dominance of the isthmus by intermarrying with descendants of the Waiohua.
 There followed a period of cautious peace in which Ngāti Pāoa's conflict with Ngāpuhi tribes in the north made the Tāmaki tribes vulnerable to attack.